 Best beaches in July according to climate data

-– Some deservedly famous French beaches.
-The Cote d’Azur is overcrowded but the massive stretches of sand north of Biarritz on the west coast less so.
-Corsica beaches (island) are marginally less busy, less costly and more sandy, more beautiful.
+– There are many deservedly famous French beaches but the Cote d’Azur is overcrowded at this time.
+However the massive stretches of sand north of Biarritz on the west/Atlantic coast less so, such as Arcachon.
+Corsica beaches are marginally less busy, less costly and more sandy, more beautiful.

 Surfing off Balangan beach, Bukit peninsula, Bali.
 Balangan does have a quieter beach section too!